Kevin-ZhangClutchit/VE482_lab/l8/VE482 Lab 8 Report.md

 - **Adjust the implementation of LRU into MRU and recompile the kernel.**

+  * Replace almost all the `oldest` with `youngest` in `free_yielded`

+  * In `lmfs_get_block`, replace `front` with `rear`

+  * recompile the kernel

+    ```shell
+    cd /usr/src
+    make build
+    reboot
+    ```

 - **Use the top command to keep track of your used memory and cache, then run `time grep -r "mum" /usr/src`.
 Run the command again.
 What do you notice?**

+  - First time: 32.86 real 0.55 user 11.71 sys
+  - Second time: 32.73 real 0.48 user 11.61 sys
+  - Notice: The First time search is very very very slow compared to the `LRU` implementation.
+In the Second time, the running speed almost speed up nothing.
+As the most recently used page are replaced, doing repeated tasks won't increase.

 - **Discuss the different behaviours of LRU and MRU as well as the consequences**

+  * `LRU` replaces the least-recently-used pages while `MRU` will replace the most-recently-used pages.
+In most situation, due to locality and spatial locality, `LRU` will be better.
+But under the following situation, I think `MRU` will be better:
+    * In video website, after the user have finished one video, it is less likely for them to see it again in a short time.
+Then `MRU` will be better. [[4]](